I Want To Work In ..... Accountancy

 - Institute of Chartered Accountants of Ireland www.icai.ie covers the Republic of Ireland and Northern Ireland

-- Association of Chartered Certified Accountants (ACCA) www.acca.co.uk includes the ACCA Graduate Guide and jobs database
+- Association of Chartered Certified Accountants (ACCA) www.accaglobal.com/gb/en/student.html The ACCA qualification; employer and jobs; graduate magazine and videos; case studies.

 - Chartered Institute of Management Accountants (CIMA) www.cimaglobal.com includes "Directory of Opportunities"